-In order to transfer music via Bluetooth, however, the data packets must be compressed in the mobile phone and then unpacked again in the earbuds.
-This step alone shows that sound quality in wireless earbuds depends on more than just the earbuds themselves, since the process of compression and decompression already influences the final result.
+To send music via Bluetooth, data packets need compression in the phone before unpacking in the earbuds.
+This step reveals that sound quality depends on more than just the earbuds.
+Compression and decompression already influence the final result.

 Why New Earbud Technology Means Different Things in 2026

-This makes it difficult to judge whether a new pair of earbuds will actually sound better than an older one, or if the differences are mainly noticeable in specific situations such as phone calls, commuting, or switching between devices.
+This makes it challenging to determine whether new earbuds will actually sound better than older models.
+Differences could emerge only during specific scenarios like phone calls, commuting, or device switching.

 How Sound Travels From Your Phone to Your Ears

-Understanding this basic transmission process makes it easier to see why new earbud technologies are discussed so broadly, and why improvements in one part of the chain do not always lead to noticeable changes in sound.
+Grasping this basic transmission process helps explain why new earbud technologies generate broad discussion, and why improvements in one chain segment don’t always produce noticeable audio changes.

 The Technologies That Actually Change Sound Quality

-This is precisely the point where opinions differ, because depending on the technology involved, Bluetooth audio codecs can either preserve most of the original sound or result in noticeable losses.
-To help you estimate how loss-free the connection will be when choosing new earbuds, it is useful to focus on the technologies that directly influence how audio data is handled.
+Here’s where opinions diverge.
+Depending on the involved technology, Bluetooth audio codecs and high-resolution audio formats either preserve most original sound or create noticeable losses.
+To estimate connection quality with new earbuds, concentrate on technologies directly influencing audio data handling.

-While many features are designed to improve usability or add flexibility, only a limited number of technologies form the foundation of sound quality itself.
+Although many features enhance usability or add flexibility, only a limited set of technologies forms the actual foundation of sound quality.

 Wireless Technologies That Shape Earbud Performance

-Because of this, two pairs of earbuds can behave very differently when used with the same phone.
-One might maintain a stable connection in crowded areas, while the other struggles, even though both use similar hardware and are considered modern devices.
+Consequently, two earbud pairs can behave quite differently with the same phone.
+One might maintain stable connection in crowded areas, the other struggling, even with comparable hardware and both considered modern devices.

 Bluetooth Codecs and Why Phones Matter